latticetower/stable-mutants/README.md

 ### Things we wanted to do to run the world, but didn't finish

+At the hackathon we've managed to dig into original paper's supplementary and found pdb structures for all non-mutated proteins.
+Many of them appear to have 0-3 aminoacids from N-terminus missing there.
+We've computed contact maps and designed baseline with it, however didn't completely finished the code and didn't run it.

 ## Misc
 Please also see the our team's [BioLib page](https://biolib.com/house-of-mutants-mt24/house-of-mutants/) for further information